cesarvr/blog/content/post/jenkins-container.md

 > You can get your cluster admin to create/update the image stream for [Node:12](https://access.redhat.com/containers/#/registry.access.redhat.com/rhel8/nodejs-12) if you want to target the [LTS](https://nodejs.org/en/).

-We can see that the ``nodejs:10`` is the supported image so let's work with that and write our Jenkins script:
+Good news we see that ``nodejs:10`` is the supported, so let's use that as the image for our container Jenkins script:

 ```java
 def NODEJS_IMAGE = 'docker-registry.default.svc:5000/openshift/nodejs:10'